anuchandy/android-msal-azure-storage/README.md

 ### Introduction

-This is a sample application demonstrating Android MSAL interactive login, where one can login using a email and access the Azure storage.

-Note: This app requires some configuration, following sections walk you through how to set it up.
+This is a sample application demonstrating Android MSAL interactive login, where one can login using a email and access the Azure storage.This app requires setting couple of Azure AD resources, following sections walk you through this.

 ### Azure Subscription and Azure Active Directory: